joakim-brannstrom/dsnapshot/README.md

 snapshots, as configured, the amount of disk space used will not continue to grow.

+The destination, where the snapshots are stored, can be optionally encrypted.
+This is useful when the snapshots are stored in the cloud.

 # Getting Started

 **dsnapshot** depends on the following software packages: